AbhishekKandi83/Digital-Foreniscs-Roadmap-CTF/README.md

 [Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).

-### Security Encryption

- **How Encryption Keys work**

-  * **Symmetric** is a data encryption method whereby the same private key is used to encode and decode information.

-  * **Asymmetric** is a data encryption method that allows users to encrypt information using shared keys.
-For example, if you need to send a message across the internet, but you don't want anyone but the intended recipient to see what you've written.

- **Types of Encryption**

-  * **Triple DES (Triple Data Encryption Algorithm)** is a symmetric-key block cipher, which applies the DES cipher algorithm three times to each data block(contains 64 bits of data).

-  * **AES (Advanced Encryption Standard)** is an algorithm that encrypts and decrypts data in blocks of 128 bits.
-It can do this using 128-bit, 192-bit, or 256-bit keys.

-  * **RSA (Rivest–Shamir–Adleman)** is a type of public-key cryptography used for secure data transmission of e-mail and other digital transactions over the Internet.

-   * **Twofish**  is a symmetric key block cipher with a block size of 128 bits and key sizes up to 256 bits.
-It is an advanced version of Blowfish encryption.

-  * **Format Preserving Encryption (FPE)** is a valid encryption algorithm to be used for compliance with NIST standards.
-It is mostly used in on-premise encryption and tokenization solutions.

- **Application Level Encryption**

-  * **Hashes** is a function that converts an input of letters and numbers into an encrypted output of a fixed length.
-For example, algorithms such as [MD5 (Message Digest 5)](https://en.wikipedia.org/wiki/MD5) or [SHA (Secure Hash Algorithm)](https://en.wikipedia.org/wiki/Secure_hash_algorithms).

-  * **Digital Certificates** is a file that verifies the identity of a device or user and enables encrypted connections.
-A digital signature is a hashing approach that uses a numeric string to provide authenticity and validate identity.
-Digital certificates are typically issued by a **certificate authority (CA)**, which is a trusted third-party entity that issues digital certificates for use by other parties.

 ## Security Tools

 [Netdata](https://github.com/netdata/netdata) is high-fidelity infrastructure monitoring and troubleshooting, real-time monitoring Agent collects thousands of metrics from systems, hardware, containers, and applications with zero configuration.
 It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices, and is perfectly safe to install on your systems mid-incident without any preparation.